Garvit1000/kshan-innovation-/README.md

 This project is built using the foundational web development technologies:

-    HTML5: Structuring the web content and layout.
+    HTML: Structuring the web content and layout.
-    CSS3: Styling the website, including layouts, colors, and fonts, with a focus on responsiveness and user interface design.
+    CSS: Styling the website, including layouts, colors, and fonts, with a focus on responsiveness and user interface design.
-    JavaScript (ES6+): Adding interactivity to the website, handling user inputs.
+    JavaScript : Adding interactivity to the website, handling user inputs.

     Thank you for visiting the Kishan-Innovation full stack website project.